Bash If Else Statement: How to Use it in Your Scripts

 fi

-The elif statement allows to add a new condition that gets verified in case the if condition is false and before reaching the else statement.
+The elif statement allows adding a new condition that gets verified in case the if condition is false and before reaching the else statement.

 Here is what we get when we run the script: